Destroyer Duck (1982) #1-7 by Steve Gerber, Jack Kirby, Alfredo Alcala et al.

 The first issue of this series is a benefit book for Gerber’s suit against Marvel over the ownership of Howard the Duck.
 Gerber refused to sign any work-for-hire contracts with Marvel, and wanted his creation back.
 Marvel didn’t quite agree.
 If I remember correctly, the suit was finally settled some years later with … secret results, but Marvel kept the ownership, anyway.

-So here we have a satire over Marvel (in particular) and large corporations (in general) illustrated by another creator who was in legal squabbles with Marvel at the time, Jack Kirby.
+So here we have a satire of Marvel (in particular) and large corporations (in general) illustrated by another creator who was in legal squabbles with Marvel at the time, Jack Kirby.

 WE MAKE PRODUCT.